Three years of gesture with Silent Sign (recording made 2003).

 6) Accelerate input of new and recycled language orally during English classes through speed of delivery and instant recognition of the hand gestures, their meanings and sounds.

 However, though at the moment I can offer no personal experience on this, learners could start with gestures from pre-school and into early primary.
 The nature of the gesture input I believe should be different from the video examples you have seen on this site.
-Less metalinguistic skill can be insisted upon so gestures would be more literal, representing non-abstract words, child collocations, simple set phrases and accompanying songs and chants.
+Less metalinguistic skill can be insisted upon so gestures would be more literal, representing non-abstract words, child language collocations, simple set phrases and accompanying songs and chants.